Going Green

 Reform 7: Composting enforcement

 Organic waste makes up a large share of landfill trash, where it definitely does not belong.
+Organic material produces methane when it decays in the absence of oxygen.
 Composting turns this waste into nutrient-rich soil and supports local agriculture.
-It even reduces methane emissions, as organic material produces methane when it decays in the absence of oxygen.
 Making composting mandatory is a win-win.
-Municipal compost collection programs can make the process easy and accessible, as seen in cities like Toronto and Portland.
+Municipal compost collection programs can make the process easy and accessible.

 Reform 8: Selective logging

-Clear-cutting not only displaces wildlife, but also causes soil erosion and desertification, destroying entire ecosystems.
-Selective logging preserves biodiversity, maintains forest health, and allows sustainable timber harvesting, making it a smarter, longer-term approach to forestry.
+Clear-cutting displaces wildlife and causes soil erosion, destroying entire ecosystems.
+Selective logging preserves biodiversity and allows sustainable timber harvesting, making it a smarter, longer-term approach to forestry.
 It also reduces the frequency and severity of wildfires, as overcrowded forests are the most flammable.

 The problem is that logging outfits are not interested due to the costs.
-Clear-cutting is faster than selective logging, and cheaper in the short term.
+Clear-cutting is cheaper in the short term.
 The ideal solution would be laws against clear-cutting.
-According to FAO studies, selective logging can maintain 80-90% of biodiversity while still providing timber.
-Some countries, including Finland, have adopted sustainable forestry models that combine selective harvesting, replanting, and fire prevention.
-This demonstrates that long-term profitability and ecosystem health can go hand in hand
+According to FAO studies, selective logging can maintain biodiversity while still providing timber.
+Some countries, including Finland and Sweden, have adopted sustainable forestry models that combine selective harvesting, replanting, and fire prevention.

 Reform 9: Seed bombing

 Seed bombing is a much more efficient alternative to traditional manual planting.
 It consists of encasing each seed in a cone of fertilizer and dropping them from a plane.
-A seed bombing plane can plant up to 900,000 trees in a single day, whereas one human can manually plant 1,500 to 3,000.
+A seed bombing plane can plant up to 900,000 trees in a day.

 Reform 10: Alternating swaths of conifers and fruit trees